MGD1981/shopkeep/docs/devplan.md

 #Main Ideas

 - Player owns and operates a shop in a town in a medieval fantasy setting a la D&D.
-- Shop will procure/create weapons and armor -- possibly expanding to other things in the future.
+- Shop will procure/create weapons and possibly armor -- possibly expanding to other things in the future.
 - Heroes and would-be heroes will make transactions at shop.
 - Off-screen, heroes will adventure at various locations which may or may not contain treasure.
 Death of a hero will add his/her inventory to that location's treasure.
 - Keeping the number of transactions small will keep it manageable and keep the player interested in them.
 Expanding to a megastore style will be boring without a fun management system.
 Imagine throngs of villagers coming in selling their everyday garden herbs in the shop's apothecary section.